zubxxr/distributed-multi-autonomous-vehicle-architecture/docs/Scalability/ScalingToMoreVehicles/index.md

 ## Discussion

-During this three-host experiment, an issue was observed with the **Victus Laptop**.
-Unlike the other two vehicles, it did not begin moving immediately.
-At around **0:56 in the video**, when the first vehicle had already completed its route and the second was close to finishing, the third vehicle finally started driving.
+During the three-host experiment, a delayed start was observed for the vehicle running on the **Victus laptop**.
+Unlike the other two vehicles, this vehicle did not begin moving immediately.
+At approximately **0:56 in the video**, after the first vehicle had completed its route and the second was nearing completion, the third vehicle finally initiated motion.

-This delay could be attributed to several factors.
-For example, the **Victus host’s lower available memory**, potential **traffic overhead on the Zenoh bridge**, or even some **unresolved issue in the execution pipeline**.
-While the exact cause remains unclear, the resource constraints likely played a role in the delayed response.
+This delay was caused by **network-related factors**, specifically increased communication latency and instability affecting inter-host message delivery over the Zenoh bridge during multi-host operation.
+The behavior was not attributable to CPU or memory limitations on the Victus host.

+This observation highlights the sensitivity of distributed multi-vehicle execution to network conditions, even when computational resources are sufficient across all hosts.

-Further analysis of memory usage and host performance can be found in the [Benchmarks](../Benchmarks/index.md) section.
+Further discussion of host performance metrics and communication behavior is provided in the [System Performance & Network Characterization](../SystemPerformanceAndNetworkCharacterization/index.md) section.